-The Mediterranean coast of Turkey, where the Toros (Taurus) mountain range sweeps down to meet the sea, broadly divides into three parts.
-The stretch from Antalya to Alanya is the most accessible although intensive agriculture, particularly cotton growing, and package tourism have taken a toll on the environment.
-East of Alanya, the mountains meet the sea head-on, making for some of Turkey’s most rugged stretches of coastline and some of its most hair-raising roads.
-As a result, this is the least developed and unspoiled section of Mediterranean coastline.
+Turkey’s Mediterranean coast, where the Toros (Taurus) mountain range sweeps down to meet the sea, broadly divides into three parts.
+The stretch from Antalya to Alanya is the most accessible tourist region, although intensive agriculture, particularly cotton growing, and package tourism have taken a toll on the environment.
+East of Alanya, the mountains meet the sea head-on, making for some of Turkey’s most hair-raising roads, curving around jagged stretches of coastline.
+As a result, this is the least developed and unspoilt section of the Mediterranean shore.
 Further east the mountains finally recede, giving way to the flat, monotonous landscape of the Ceyhan river delta.
 South and east of here, turning the corner towards Syria, the landscape becomes more interesting, as the Amanus mountain range dominates the fertile coastal plain, with citrus crops and olives the mainstay of the economy.

-From Adana, routes head north to the central Anatolian plateau or east to the Euphrates and Tigris basins turns its attention south, towards the area formed by the curve of the coast down towards Syria.
+From Adana, routes head north to the central Anatolian plateau, or east to the Euphrates and Tigris basins; this chapter turns its attention south, towards the area formed by the curve of the coast down towards Syria.
 This is the Hatay, a fertile, hilly region where different cultures have met – and often clashed – in their efforts to dominate the important Silk Route trade.
-Antakya is the Hatay’s main centre and the best starting point for exploring the region, though cosmopolitan İskenderun makes for a surprisingly agreeable base.
-From Antakya there are frequent dolmuş connections to the town of Samandağ, from where you can visit Armenian Vakıflı and what’s left of the ancient Roman port of Seleucia ad Piera.Read More
+Antakya, the Hatay’s main centre, is the best starting point for explorations, though cosmopolitan İskenderun makes for a surprisingly agreeable base.
+Antakya has frequent dolmuş connections to Harbiye, site of the Roman resort of Daphne, and to the town of Samandağ, from where you can visit Armenian Vakıflı.Read More